The additive Bachelier model with an application to the oil option market in the Covid period: Appendix : Bachelier formula, L evy Bachelier and its generalization

-This model unfortunately is not able to reproduce adequately the observed volatility surface, as also shown in Section \ref{sec:Results}.
-However, a L\'evy model that is calibrated on one single maturity at a time (called L\'evy-fixed-ttm in the text) is able to calibrate in an excellent way even the oil derivative market in the most turbulent period that has been observed so far: the first months of the Covid pandemic.
-Clearly, this model has a set of parameters that vary at each maturity and the model is not necessarily well posed.
+This model, unfortunately, is not able to reproduce the observed volatility surface adequately, as also shown in Section \ref{sec:Results}.
+However, a L\'evy model that is calibrated on one single maturity at a time (also called slice-by-slice) is able to calibrate in an excellent way even the oil derivative market in the most turbulent period that has been observed so far: the first months of the Covid pandemic.
+Clearly, this model has a set of parameters that vary at each maturity and it is not necessarily well posed.

-For this reason we would like to consider the natural inhomogeneous extension of the L\'evy process case \eqref{eq:ChFunLevy}, where the parameters are time dependent, as described in the following Lemma. { {A.\arabic{lemma}} \begin{lemma}{\rm (A class of Additive processes $\{ f_t \}$)} \\ Given the continuous deterministic functions of time $\sigma_t$ strictly positive and such that $\sigma_t^2t$ goes to zero for $t\rightarrow0^+$, $\eta_t \in \R$ and $k_t \in \R^+$, and $\alpha\in [0,1)$, the class of processes $\{ f_t \}_{t\ge 0}$ with characteristic function exponent
+For this reason, we would like to consider the natural inhomogeneous extension of the L\'evy process case \eqref{eq:ChFunLevy}, where the parameters are time dependent, as described in the following Lemma.
+The proof of the following Lemma is analogous to that of Theorem 2.1 in \citet[][Thm.2.1]{ATS}, valid for exponential additive processes, and it is provided in Appendix \ref{app:Proof_1}. { {A.\arabic{lemma}} \begin{lemma}{\rm (A class of additive processes $\{ f_t \}$)} \\ Given the continuous deterministic functions of time $\sigma_t$ strictly positive and such that $\sigma_t^2t$ goes to zero for $t\rightarrow0^+$, $\eta_t \in \R$ and $k_t \in \R^+$, and $\alpha\in [0,1)$, the class of processes $\{ f_t \}_{t\ge 0}$ with characteristic function exponent